NeurodataWithoutBorders/nwb-schema/docs/format/source/format_description.rst

 * an API is permitted to ignore extra fields on read,
 * an API is permitted to ignore (including remove) extra fields on write.

-In practice, the use of extra fields is highly discuraged and instead neurodata extensions (NDX) should be used to extend NWB to include additional fields if necessary.
+In practice, the use of extra fields is highly discouraged and instead neurodata extensions (NDX) should be used to extend NWB to include additional fields if necessary.